 Yes, turtles do get attached to their owners.
 They can sometimes express their emotions by showing playful behavior when they are around their owners.

 Turtles are often considered to be sluggish creatures, however, when you show a gesture of love and affection towards them, you will find that they are super friendly and can move at a much quicker speed when prompted.
+This is especially true when you feed them.

 Remember that turtles very keenly observe the person who provides them with food and water and other basic amenities.
 If you are the only person who does all the care for the turtles, they will feel greatly attached to you.
 If you just got a turtle, you should check out my article on how much to feed a turtle.